ASE-Workshop-2023/tutorial/_episodes/08-calculations-in-parallel.md

 - The difference between GPAW and other external Python calculators is that it includes a special Python interpreter for parallel calculations.

 > ## Getting the data
-> To download the necessary pseudopotential data, run `gpaw install-data ./gpaw-pot/` in the terminal and type `y` when prompted`
+> To download the necessary pseudopotential data, run `gpaw install-data ./gpaw-pot/` in the terminal and type `y` when prompted`.
 {: .callout}

 ### For serial GPAW calculations we use the standard procedure